Crypto Island

 # contest 1 results

 Cool, right??
-It’s as if we added up the original ballots column-wise.
+It’s as if we added up the unencrypted ballots column-wise.

 This has been a simplified example, but I hope it provides some intuition—and reassurance—about one of the big questions you might have as a skeptical voter.
 I suspect that explaining stuff like this well will play an important role in getting election systems upgraded over the medium-to-long term.